LeiNiclas/Rhythmapper/README.md

 - `generation_dir`: Generated beatmaps will be saved to this path.
 - `generation_file_name`: The generated beatmap will have this name.
 - `audio_file_path`: The beatmap generation will use this audio.
-- `visualizer_beatmap_path`: If you are not visualizing the most recently generated beatmap, the visualizer will use the beatmap at this path. (*For more info: Look into the* `config_generation.json` *settings.*)
-- `visualizer_audio_path`: Like `visualizer_beatmap_path`, the audio file at this path will be used if you are not visualizing the most recently generated beatmap.

-### `config_generation.json`: Beatmap-generation settings
-- `audio_bpm`: The BPM of the audio file that is being used to generate a new beatmap.
-- `audio_start_ms`: The time in milliseconds where the first beat occurs in the audio.
-- `run_level_generator`: Should the level generator script be run?
-- `run_visualizer`: Should the visualizer script be run?
-- `visualizer_use_last_gen`: If set to true, the visualizer will use the most recently generated beatmap and audio (found at `generation_dir`/`generation_file_name` and `audio_file_path`).

-In the future, these settings will all be placed inside a single .json for easier maintenance and better overview.

 ## 🛠️ GUI Configuration Editor